Is your child hyperactive? Almost every other parent would respond in affirmative.

 Trekking, hiking, rock-climbing, rowing, etc. are great options for your bundle of high-energy.

-Games like scrabble, chess, matching pairs, etc. are a great exercise for brain.
+Games like scrabble, chess, matching pairs, etc. are great exercises for the brain.

 These are engaging options for hyperactive kids as they make them sit in one place and concentrate.

 Please note: Let’s understand so much, not all active kids are hyperactive.
 Hyperactivity is different.

 Share your ideas to handle hyperactive kids in the comments section below.
 What do you think are other ways to reduce hyperactivity in kids?